brylie/degrees-of-open/open-and-participatory/governance.md

 ## Federation

 Federation allows contributors to govern the project as a loose consortium, and even define their own smaller groups.
 Federation is a means to balance the power of the larger body with the autonomy of smaller collectives or affinity groups.
+Federated groups tend to work together to a certain extent, sharing knowledge and resources.